“They are meditative wines, sumptuous and subtle.”

 The Goruli Mtsvane variety ripens late in the season and produces spirited white wines characterized by aromas of lime, wildflowers, and spring honey.
 Goruli Mtsvane is frequently mixed with Chinuri grapes to yield a sparkling wine with distinctive flavor.
 Goruli Mtsvane/Chinuri blends are frequently left to ferment with Tavkveri grapes to produce Khidistauri red wine, which is known for its delicate flavor.

-One of the most widespread white grape varieties in the Kakheti region in the early 19th century, Kakhuri Mtsvivani became increasingly rare due to diseases such as powdery mildew and phylloxera.
-Early to ripen compared to other grape varieties, Kakhuri Mtsvivani is light bodied but full of character, with distinctive aromas.
+One of the most widespread white grape varieties in the Kakheti region in the early 19th century, Kakhuri Mtsvane became increasingly rare due to diseases such as powdery mildew and phylloxera.
+Early to ripen compared to other grape varieties, Kakhuri Mtsvane is light-bodied but full of character, with distinctive aromas.
 It yields amazing traditional, qvevri-made wines that are also well suited for coupage.

 This white grape variety ripens between early September and the second half of the month.
 While the Khikhvi vine produces a relatively small number of grapes, its wines have great potential to accumulate sugar.
 The Khikhvi grape produces distinguished classical European-style wines with the aroma of exotic plants such as box tree.
 The grapes also yield high-quality traditional, qvevri-made wines with notes of ripe fruit or dried yellow fruit.
 In the past several decades, superb dessert wines have also been made from Khikhvi grapes.